TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Discussion

-In this section, we evaluate \systemName's effectiveness and future potential.
-We consider its suitability for both novice and expert users and discuss limitations related to handling complex 3D geometries.
+In this section, we evaluate the effectiveness and future potential of \systemName.
+We discuss its suitability for both novice and expert users and express limitations related to handling complex 3D geometries.
 We also address the impact of the AR form factor on user experience and the limitations of hand gesture recognition.
 Additionally, we anticipate future advancements that could improve the system's capabilities and user interaction.

-\paragraph{Novice vs. Expert Usage} Our tool was designed with novices in mind, providing an intuitive interface that simplifies both the design and fabrication of models.
+\paragraph{Novice vs. Expert Usage} Our tool was designed with novices in mind, with the aim of providing an intuitive interface that simplifies both the design and fabrication of models.
 However, we envision that \systemName can also be beneficial to experts.
 Practitioners and professional designers can use it for rapid prototyping, concept development, and interactive presentations.
 The ease of use and flexibility of our system can streamline workflows, allowing experts to focus on more complex design tasks without being bogged down by technical logistics.
 In the future, we believe that our system can be adopted by educational institutions for teaching design principles, by industries for quick mock-ups or collaborative sessions, and by hobbyists seeking to explore 3D modeling and fabrication.

-\paragraph{3D geometry complexity} In Section~\ref{sec:applications}, we demonstrated our tool's usefulness through various design examples, each showing a different use case.
+\paragraph{3D Geometry Complexity} In Section~\ref{sec:applications}, we demonstrated our tool's usefulness through various design examples, each showing a different use case.
 These objects featured distinct geometries, ranging from small details to larger-scale structures.
 For instance, the candy bowl model in \autoref{fig:applications}d is made of 32 curved lines, each made of 8 cuboids, adding up to a total of 256 basic building blocks (if none of the blocks are combined) and 2048 vertices.
-Our system supports up to 300 basic building blocks and a total number of vertices of 20000 in real-time.
-However, we observed a noticeable lag when exceeding these numbers, especially in combination operations.
+Our system supports up to 300 basic building blocks and a total number of vertices of 20,000 in real time.
+However, we observed a noticeable lag when exceeding these numbers, especially in \textit{combination} operations.
 We anticipate this limitation can be addressed with future headsets offering higher processing power.
 Alternatively, more powerful headsets, e.g., \textit{Varjo XR-4}\footnote{\url{https://varjo.com/products/xr-4/}, Accessed: 4.08.2024}, which is connected to a desktop computer, can support compute-intensive tasks.